Last Updated: 13 February 2025

 Permanent filters – those built into the machine itself – are generally cheaper and less hassle.
 You don’t need to constantly buy and replace new ones.
 They do a decent enough job, but not great.
 You will still find a few grains slipping through, especially as the machine ages.

 Paper filters – despite the hassle, paper filters are a better option.
 They capture far more of the really fine grains.
 You may notice a difference to the taste – the taste of paper can come through, especially for those with really sensitive palates.
-However, they give a better texture and the individual cost of each filter is negligible enough to not be an issue.
+However, these filters give a better texture and the individual cost of each filter is negligible enough to not be an issue.

 Finally, of course, we have the quality of the machine itself.
 Is it well-made, well-designed and practical?
 And, of course, does it make a nice coffee?
 If so, and if it’s priced competitively, and if it gives us all the extras we want for the money it costs, it may well make our list.

-Our Top 9 Filter Coffee Machines
+Our Top 7 Filter Coffee Machines

-We’ve collected nine of the best filter coffee makers available on today’s market, bringing them together in one handy list for you.
+We’ve collected seven of the best filter coffee makers available on today’s market, bringing them together in one handy list for you.
 They are all good in their own way.
 Each one brings something a bit different, from varying sizes, varying prices, varying settings, and even a few extra frills here and there (and some lovely design quirks).

 And, of course, they will all give you a good cup of coffee, which is the most important thing after all.